 - Credit is an important financial concept for you to understand.
-You will begin to receive credit card offers soon and you may take out student loans for college.
-It is critical that you build a good understanding of credit and the role it plays in your financial life. - During today's lesson, we will - Define credit and list benefits of maintaining good credit and the consequences of misuse. - Identify the critical features of a credit card and compare the terms of credit card offers. - Define credit score and credit report and explain the role they play in acquiring credit. - o Identify ways to build and improve credit.
+You will receive credit card offers soon and you may take out student loans for college.
+It is critical to build a good understanding of credit and the role it plays in your financial life. - During today's lesson, we will - Define credit and list the benefits of maintaining good credit and the consequences of misuse. - Identify the critical features of a credit card and compare the terms of credit card offers. - Define credit score and credit report and its role in acquiring credit. - Identify ways to build and improve credit.